Apple's iOS 14 update, which allows users who opt-out of activity tracking, may have a negative impact on the effectiveness of all digital campaigns.

-Tracking refers to the act of linking user or device data collected from your app with user or device data collected from other companies’ apps, websites, or offline properties for targeted advertising or advertising measurement purposes.
-Tracking also refers to sharing user or device data with data brokers.
+Tracking refers to the act of linking user or device data collected from your app with the user for targeted advertising.

 In short, Apple is saying that when users opt-out of activity tracking, apps can no longer link that user’s data with other 3rd party information.
 So, as an example, if an opted-out user clicks a Facebook or Instagram ad and visits an advertiser’s website, Facebook cannot link the user data from their system to the activity the person takes on the advertiser’s website.
 This means that Facebook cannot use that person’s activity on the advertiser’s website to optimize ad delivery for other similar users and they cannot report back to the advertiser whether the user “converted” on their website (i.e. add to cart, made a purchase, viewed a specific URL, etc.) after clicking through the ad.